Ginger-Miso Squash & Bok Choy Soup

 - Reserve half of the squash wedges for garnishing the soup and then place the rest of the squash (skin and all) into the pot of soup.
 Add the miso and use an immersion blender or transfer the soup to a high powered blender and puree the soup.

-- Add the bok choy stems to the pot and give it a good stir.
+- Add the bok choy stems along with the shredded chicken to the pot and give it a good stir.
 Simmer for about 5 minutes.
 Add the bok choy greens and cook until bright green and wilted.
 About 2 minutes.
 Add a dash of fermented chili past or Sriracha.
 Taste for seasonings and adjust as needed.
 If the soup is too thick add more broth as needed.

 - Divide the soup between bowls and top with reserved squash wedges and season to taste with salt and pepper.